Jeff Zucker

-Jeffrey Adam Zucker (born April 9, 1965) is an American former media executive.
-Between January 2013 and February 2022, Zucker was the president of CNN Worldwide.
-Zucker oversaw CNN, CNN International, HLN, and CNN Digital.
+Jeffrey Adam Zucker (born April 9, 1965) is an American businessman and media executive.
+Zucker was the president of CNN Worldwide from 2013 to 2022.
+He oversaw CNN, CNN International, HLN, and CNN Digital.
 He was previously CEO of NBCUniversal.
-Zucker served as an executive in residence at Columbia Business School.

 Early life and education

-Zucker was born into a Jewish family in Homestead, Florida, near Miami, on April 9, 1965.
+Jeffrey Adam Zucker was born on April 9, 1965, into a Jewish family in Homestead, Florida, near Miami, on April 9, 1965.
 His father, Matthew Zucker, was a cardiologist, and his mother, Arline, was a school teacher.

 He was a captain of the North Miami Senior High School tennis team, editor of the school paper, and a teenage freelance reporter ("stringer") for The Miami Herald.
 Zucker also was president of his sophomore, junior, and senior classes, running on the slogan "The little man with the big ideas."
 He graduated from North Miami Senior High School in 1982.
 Before college, he took part in Northwestern University's National High School Institute program for journalism.
 Zucker went on to Harvard University.
 He was president of the school newspaper, The Harvard Crimson, during his senior year.
 As such, he encouraged the Crimsons decades-old prank rivalry with the Harvard Lampoon, then headed by future NBC employee Conan O'Brien, which culminated in Zucker having O’Brien arrested.
 Zucker graduated from Harvard in 1986 with a Bachelor of Arts in American history.